timothyylim/imperial-exam-solutions/README.md

 2. fork the imperial-exam-solutions (this basically means make your own copy of it)

 3. on your own fork of the repository, make whatever files you want to make then make a pull request

+---

+or you could fb message me your github username and i'll add you as a collaborator :D